estafette/estafette.io/content/getting-started/configuration.md

 ---
 title: Configuration
-description: Configure Estafette CI to tune it to your needs
+description: Configure Estafette to tune it to your needs
 weight: 2
 ---